RocmFang/Info-centric_GE/README.md

 ./bin/mpgp -i [train_data] -e [test_data] -v [vertex_num] -p [partition_num] -t [float:0, integer:1]
 ```

-The partitioned dataset will be saved in the input dataset directory.

-### Generate binary data

 To start the embedding, we need to cover the train graph to binary format